Marchioness (ship): Wrecked

 The Marchioness had been at anchor in the roadstead at New Plymouth on 16 May.
 At about 7am she parted her cable as she was preparing to slip it.
 The wind was a strong northerly and the sea was getting very rough.
 After almost being caught on the nearby reef she managed to get safely out beyond the Sugar Loaves.
 During that day the wind shifted to a strong southerly.

 During the night the wind increased in strength and shifted to a more westerly direction.
 At about 2:30 am she struck rocks of the Taranaki coast.
 Because the ship was light, having been unable to take a full load on board at New Plymouth, she had been blown closer to land than the crew had anticipated.
 The crew were now placed in a dilemma.
-The sea was breaking over her, there was blinding rain, and the nearby land was occupied by hostile Maori, who were engaged in a war against the settlers.
+The sea was breaking over her, there was blinding rain, and the nearby land was occupied by hostile Māori, who were engaged in a war against the settlers.
 In addition the nearby coast was very rocky and inhospitable.

 The area where they were was not as rocky and at daybreak they found that they were 400 meters from shore.
 Three of the crew took a rope from the boat to shore, being followed by the remaining five.
-Here the next stage of their adventure began, because right in front of where they had landed, at the side of a stream, was a Maori pa.
+Here the next stage of their adventure began, because right in front of where they had landed, at the side of a stream, was a Māori pā.
 It was uninhabited, otherwise they could have been killed.
 The party then went along the beach back towards New Plymouth as stealthily as they could, at times walking below the cliffs where they could.
 Crossing probably the Hangatahua River, the Captain Smith lost the ships papers and log.
-Twelve hours after they began walking they reached Oakura.
+Twelve hours after they began walking they reached Ōakura.
 It was 10pm.
 The sentry, not expecting any Europeans coming from their direction, fired.
 The shot missed and after the party identified themselves they were taken in.

 At this time the Marchioness was owned by Warwick Weston of New Plymouth.
 It was insured for £2,000 by the New Zealand Insurance Company's office.
 The ship and its cargo were a write-off.